We use data to better understand people so we can help people better understand themselves

 At Vox Pop Labs, we use data science to revolutionize the vox pop.
 Our interactive survey applications provide each user with meaningful, data-driven insights about themselves—from their alignment with the options at hand when making a decision to how their views compare with those of others in their community.

-In the time it would take a journalist to interview one person, our applications can survey hundreds of thousands of people.
-This allows for much more robust insights into how public opinion operates than a typical vox pop can offer and also continuously improves the insights our applications provide to users.
+In the time it would take to interview one person, our applications can survey hundreds of thousands of people.
+This allows for much more robust understanding of how public opinion operates than a typical vox pop can offer.
+It also dramatically improves the personalized insights our applications can provide to users.

-We bring together human and artificial intelligence to help individuals and communities navigate important choices.
+We bring together human and machine intelligence to help individuals and communities navigate important choices.

 We are founded and operated by academics committed to public interest data science